diffw/blog/content/_index.md

 draft: false
 ---

-# Nan Wang

-Email Twitter Instagram Dribbble

 A Christian, a designer, the husband of one woman, and the father of three children.
 Born in China, live in Dallas Texas.

 * More about me.
 * What am I doing now?